Overdetermined problems for fully nonlinear equations with constant Dirichlet boundary conditions in space forms: Notation and preliminaries

 In addition, we require that $\bar{r}=\infty$ for $K\leq 0$ and $\bar{r}= \frac{\pi}{2\sqrt{K}}$ for $K>0$.
 Hence our restriction on $\bar{r}$ implies we only focus on a hemisphere $S^n_+(\frac{1}{\sqrt{K}})$ with radius $\frac{1}{\sqrt{K}}$ in the latter case.

-We know that space forms $M^n(K)$ endow a nature conformal Killing vector field, $f(r)\frac{\partial}{\partial r}$, in terms of the above warped product model.
+We know that space forms $M^n(K)$ endow a natural conformal Killing vector field, $f(r)\frac{\partial}{\partial r}$, in terms of the above warped product model.
 It is the gradient of the potential function $\Phi$ defined by